-Whether during the warm summer months or cold winter nights, pet lovers can follow basic guidelines and look out for certain issues during extreme weather conditions.
-As winter weather continues for much as the country, our pets require special care and consideration to help ensure their well-being when outside.
+Whether during the warm summer months or cold winter nights, pet lovers can follow basic guidelines and look out for certain issues during extreme weather conditions to keep their pets safe.
+As winter weather continues for much of the country, our pets require special care and consideration to help ensure their wellbeing when outside.

 - A pet’s breed and coat can impact their ability to stay comfortable outdoors, but even dogs with thicker fur may become cold in extreme conditions.
 A sweater or coat can help keep your dog protected.

 - Regular exercise is always an important part of pet care but be mindful of the duration of outdoor walks during the winter.
 The American Veterinary Medical Association (AVMA) advises that your dog may be more comfortable with shorter walks in colder temperatures, especially if he or she has arthritis.